eweisenberg/prairielearn-guide/docs/non-coding-questions/index.md

 To learn how to add randomly generated questions for any question type, see [Randomized Questions]({{ site.baseurl }}{% link docs/non-coding-questions/randomized-questions.md %}).

 To learn how to add format your question, see [question.html Formatting]({{ site.baseurl }}{% link docs/question-html-formatting/index.md %}).

+After you are finished writing a question, remember to add the topic and tags that accurately reflect the current question.